DinisMachado87/hint/README.md

 # hint

-Hint is an app designed for writers and creatives.
-It allows users to generate surrealistic fictional sentences to kickstart their writing, overcome writer's block, or engage in playful creative exercises.
+Hint is an application designed for writers and creatives.
+It empowers users to generate surrealistic fictional sentences, serving as a catalyst to jumpstart their writing, overcome writer's block, or engage in playful creative exercises.

-Users can either generate a sentence composed of random words that form a readable but fictional, open ended and playfull sentence, or they can type in some of the words they need new perspectives on to create a sentence that combines their input with other randomly selected words opening new meanings and possibilities.
+Users have the flexibility to either generate a sentence composed of random words, resulting in an open-ended and playful narrative, or they can input specific words, combining their choices with randomly selected words to unlock new meanings and creative possibilities.

 ![Layout](documentation/img1.png)
 ![Layout](documentation/img2.png)